david-hill/cloud/README.md

 # Deploying the Undercloud/Overcloud on a KVM host

+The default setup.cfg configuration permits a full Undercloud/Overcloud deployment on a laptop with 16GB of available RAM.
+This is against memory recommendations but can work at some extent.
+32GB of available RAM is recommended in order to allocate more memory to the controller VMs.

 1. git clone https://github.com/david-hill/cloud on the KVM host
 2. Generate a root key as root (ssh-keygen -b 2048)
 3. Copy the public key on the KVM host in authorized_keys